 Q2.
 What is a PAN card?

 A2.
-It is a plastic card, printed and
+It is a plastic card that reflects your PAN number.

 Q4.
 Why is it needed?

 A4.
 As per new regulatory norms, both resident & non-residents Indians; including international companies with or without any presence in India, are required to provide a copy of their PAN card while carrying financial or business transactions; like: opening bank accounts, paying bills, filing taxes, raising invoices, buying or selling real estate, etc to name a few.

 Q5.
 How can this website help you?

 A5.
 Getting a PAN card from the Indian Government can be a complex process for people living outside India.
 Our goal is to make this process simple and hassle free for our clients by providing them step by step assistance & consulting from start to end.
 Once you start your process with us; our adviser contacts you to understand your case in depth, provides you requisite application forms and advises you on what documents need to be provided and help you fill the forms.
 You send these documents to us which we check for errors and coordinate with you for corrections.
 We then get documents notarized in India if needed, get a rupee draft made from a bank and submit your documents to the NRI PAN center for processing.
 A copy of acknowledgment receipt is sent to you, along with a tracking link where you can track your case status.
 We keep follow-up with the department so that your case is processed smoothly.
 And finally you get your PAN Card at your Indian or foreign location.